jaf7C7/linked-list-python/README.md

 # Singly Linked List

-This is a singly linked list implemented in Python class `LinkedList`.
+This is a singly linked list implemented in a Python class `LinkedList`.

 Nodes are added by the `LinkedList` class's `insert` method.